Cotton recycling: Dissolving in ionic liquids

-Potential Impacts
+Potential impacts

-Assessment Standard
+Assessment standard

 The environmental impact of cotton recycling can be examined using the Life Cycle Impact Assessment (LCIA).

-Recycled vs. Organic Cotton Fibers
+Recycled vs. organic cotton fibers

-The production of organic cotton can have detrimental environmental impacts due to its usage of water, land, chemicals, and emissions.
+The production of organic cotton can have detrimental environmental impacts due to the amount of water, land, chemicals, and emissions used to create it.
 Approximately 2.6% of global water use can be attributed to the production of cotton.
 Cotton cultivation is also responsible for about 11% of global pesticide consumption.
 During the spinning phase of virgin cotton production, large amounts of electricity are consumed which can lead to increased CO_{2} emissions and acidification potential.
 In order to give organic cotton an artificial color, the dyeing phase of cotton production consumes a vast amount of water, energy, and chemicals.
 The plants required to dye cotton can potentially lead to the contamination of oceans.

 Since cotton recycling avoids cotton cultivation, spinning, and dyeing, it reduces the negative environmental impacts of producing organic cotton by minimizing of the use of water, fertilizers, and pesticides.
 For example, using 1000 kg of recycled cotton instead of organic cotton can save 0.5 ha of agricultural land, prevent 6600 kg CO_{2} eq of emissions from entering the atmosphere, and conserve 2783 m3 of irrigation water.